Financial aid for Canadian and American students

 Cost of Attendance (CoA)

 - How is the CoA calculated?
-We calculate a weekly cost for rent, board (i.e. food and utility bills), costs for books and photocopying, transportation costs, and a personal allowance for discretionary costs (such as clothing and social activities).
-We also include amounts for 2 flights back to the US, visa costs, computer hardware costs (i.e. a laptop and printer) and healthcare.
+We calculate a weekly cost for rent, board (ie food and utility bills), costs for books and photocopying, transportation costs, and a personal allowance for discretionary costs (such as clothing and social activities).
+We also include amounts for two flights back to the US, visa costs, computer hardware costs (ie a laptop and printer) and healthcare.
 These costs are a standard amount used by most universities in the Greater London area.

-- If you believe that your cost of attending will be higher (because of specialist equipment needed to support a disability, for example) please send an email to email@example.com and provide us with as much information about these additional costs as possible.
+- If you believe that your cost of attending will be higher (because of specialist equipment needed to support a disability, for example) please email us, providing as much information as possible about these additional costs.

 Amount you can borrow

-- The maximum available for direct subsidised loans is $3500.00 USD.
+- The maximum available for direct subsidised loans is USD$3500.
 These loans are usually only available for undergraduates.

 - The maximum available for direct unsubsidised loans depends on whether you are undergraduate (USD$6000) or postgraduate (USD$20,500).

-- Direct PLUS Loans: The maximum Direct PLUS Loan will depend upon the circumstances and credit history of the person applying for the PLUS Loan (i.e. you for a Graduate PLUS Loan, or your parents for a Parent PLUS Loan) and that of any endorser.
-The maximum that you may be eligible for is your Cost of Attendance minus any other funding (including Direct Subsidized and Unsubsidized Loans, your Estimated Family Contribution, and any bursaries/grants/scholarships you may be receiving.
+- Direct PLUS loans: The maximum Direct PLUS Loan will depend on the circumstances and credit history of the person applying for the PLUS Loan (ie you for a Graduate PLUS Loan, or your parents for a Parent PLUS Loan) and that of any endorser.
+The maximum that you may be eligible for is your Cost of Attendance minus any other funding (including direct subsidised and unsubsidised loans, your estimated family contribution, and any bursaries/grants/scholarships you may be receiving).

-- Applying for finance after you've started your course: It is possible to apply for additional money later in the academic year if you need it, up to the maximum cost of attendance.
-Please contact firstname.lastname@example.org before 31 May (during your year of study) if you need to increase your borrowing or request an additional loan.
+- Applying for finance after you've started your course: It is possible to apply for additional funds later in the academic year if you need it, up to the maximum cost of attendance.
+Please email us before 31 May during your academic year of study if you need to increase your borrowing or request additional funds for the current year.

 Before contacting us about your funding please make sure that you have: